 TOP-3’s most popular Indian lotteries are “Thursday Super Lotto”, “Saturday Super Lotto”, and “Thunderball”.
 Each resident of India has the right to purchase a ticket and play any of these games.

 The background of the Indian Lottery

 Indian lotteries have a very long history.
-Gambling games have been mentioned even in the ancient legends.
-For instance, in the book of Mahabharata, you can find a reference to such game as “Pasa”.
+Gambling games have been mentioned even in ancient legends.
+For instance, in the book of Mahabharata, you can find a reference to such a game as “Pasa”.

 “Pasa” was a game that required certain skills, in contrast to today’s lotteries and other types of gambling.
 To win this game, the players had to know its rules.

-The British brought the contemporary lotteries and gambling games to India.
+The British brought contemporary lotteries and gambling games to India.
 Originally, these were horseracing, cockfighting, etc. But today, animal fights are forbidden in the majority of states.
 However, almost all states of India permit sports betting and online lotteries.